deividfoggi/llmops/README.md

    - `AZURE_CONTAINER_REGISTRY_NAME`: The name of your Azure Container Registry.
    - `AZURE_CONTAINER_REPOSITORY_NAME`: The name of your container repository.

+6. Add an environment secret named AZURE_CREDENTIALS and paste the content copied in step 2.

-## How to use sample files in each essay_type directory to demo it
+## How to use sample files in each essay_type directory

 Each essay type directory contains sample files that you can use to demo the project.
 Follow these steps: